-Sensory Made Inclusive Leisure Environment (SMILE) is an initiative at the University of Wollongong (UOW).
+Sensory Made Inclusive Leisure Environment project is an initiative at the University of Wollongong (UOW).
 The team includes select researchers who have diverse areas of specialty and base project development on statistical findings collected.
 The latest project has been researching the benefits of the multi-sensory room at the Horsley Community Centre, the CareWays Community.
 The room is a safe space, “For people with cognitive, behavioral and physical impairments to engage in a range of sensory experiences,” and is filled with interactive objects which engage all five senses.
 Unlike the outside world, where there are thousands of stimuli which provoke a response, in this room you are in control.
 You can dim the lights to relax your eyes, slow down the music to calm your mind and lay in a hammock to rest your body.
 Maybe you need a stimulating space with louder music and vibrant lights.
 Either way, the space is yours to create.
-SMILE has conducted research to better understand the effectiveness of such a space and its ability to support individuals with disabilities.
+One of the project outcomes has been the research conducted to better understand the effectiveness of such a space and its ability to support individuals with disabilities.

 If we can support you through the Evenness VR Sensory Space, please contact us here.